 3. Powder metallurgy high speed steel

-Powder metallurgy high-speed steel is a molten high-speed steel molten steel atomized by high-pressure argon or pure nitrogen to directly obtain fine high-speed steel powder.
+Powder metallurgy high-speed steel is molten high-speed steel that is atomized by high-pressure argon or pure nitrogen to directly obtain fine high-speed steel powder.

-Then the powder is made into a dense steel billet under high temperature and high pressure, and finally the steel billet is forged and rolled into high-speed steel of steel or tool.
+The powder is then made into a dense steel billet under high temperature and high pressure, and finally the steel billet is forged and rolled into high-speed steel of steel or a tool.

-Powder metallurgy high-speed steel was first successfully developed by Sweden in the 1960s, and domestic powder metallurgy high-speed steel began to be tried in the 1970s.
+Powder metallurgy high-speed steel was first successfully developed by Sweden in the 1960s, and domestic powder metallurgy high-speed steel was first tried in the 1970s.

 High-speed steel manufactured by powder metallurgy has the following advantages:

-Ensure material isotropy and reduce internal stress and deformation of heat treatment;
+It ensures material isotropy and reduces internal stress and deformation during heat treatment.

 This type of steel is suitable for manufacturing tools for cutting difficult-to-machine materials, large-size tools (such as hobs and gear shapers), precision tools, and complex tools with a large amount of grinding.

-With the development of industrial production, high-speed steel cutting tools can no longer meet people’s requirements for high-efficiency machining, high-quality machining and various difficult-to-machine materials.
+With the advancement of industrial production, high-speed steel cutting tools no longer meet the requirements for efficient machining, high-quality machining, and various difficult-to-machine materials.